wagtail/guide/README.md

 You can access the administrative area at [http://127.0.0.1:8000/admin](http://127.0.0.1:8000/admin) and log in using the credentials you created during the backend setup.

-## Gitpod
+# Gitpod

-With Gitpod you can deploy a ready-to-code Wagtail Guide development environment with a single click to evaluate the code in another environment.
+With Gitpod you can deploy a ready-to-code Wagtail Guide development environment with a single click to evaluate the code.

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/wagtail/guide)